luckyseven/jquery-multiselector/README.md

 ## Example

-Open `example/index.html` in your browser to see jQuery MultiSelector Plugin in action.
+Open `example/index.html` in your browser to see jQuery MultiSelector Plugin in action or click [here](http://htmlpreview.github.io/?https://github.com/luckyseven/jquery-multiselector/blob/master/example/index.html).

 **Have you used this plugin in your project?**